My first year of flower farming I was looking for every and any way to accomplish four goals:

 Using the blocks

 Soil blocks made, now you continue to start your seeds as normal.
-I like the ¾” soil blocks for small seeds, such as celosia or lettuce.
-The 2” soil blocks are great for sweet peas or squash.
+I like the ¾” soil blocks for small seeds, such as celosia or snapdragons.
+The 2” soil blocks are great for sweet peas.
 Once you sow the seeds, don’t push the seed into the soil block.
 It will most likely break the block, instead sprinkle some soil mix or vermiculite on top, depending on the seed’s germination needs.
 Bottom water the soil blocks, but don’t let them get soggy!
 It takes a little practice and watching to get watering down.
-Soil blocks are great at hanging onto water but if you let them dry out too much, they can be fussy to rehydrate (and you tender seedlings may die a crispy death before you realize it).
-In the early stages of germination, I like to lightly mist the top of the soil blocks so the seed stays hydrated.
+Soil blocks are great at hanging onto water but if you let them dry out too much, they can be fussy to rehydrate (and your tender seedlings may die a crispy death before you realize it).
+In the early stages of germination, I like to lightly mist the top of the soil blocks to keep the seeds hydrated.
 You can use a heating mat or whatever system you prefer to use, just like using the seedling trays.

 When you see your seedling busting at the seams (literally) then simply bump them up to the next size soil block or harden them off and transplant out.
 I do find that sometimes I need to break up the soil block, just slightly, when transplanting out into the growing beds.

 That’s about it on soil blocking!
-If you are looking for a green alternative to plastic trays, or maybe you’re sick of making newspaper pots, soil blocking may be for you.
-So ditch the red solo cups and give this a whirl!
+If you are looking for a green alternative to plastic trays, or are looking to save space, soil blocking may be for you!